Miriama Evans

-Miriama Evans (Ngāti Mutungā, Ngāi Tahu; 19 February 1944 – 15 August 2018) was a New Zealand civil servant and publisher.
+Miriama Evans (19 February 1944 – 15 August 2018) was a New Zealand civil servant and publisher.

 Biography

-Evans was born in Christchurch in 1944; her father was a member of Ngāti Mutunga iwi (tribe) and her mother a member of Ngāi Tahu.
+Evans was born in Christchurch in 1944; her father was a member of the Ngāti Mutunga iwi (tribe) and her mother a member of Ngāi Tahu.
 She attended Linwood High School where she was one of four Māori students in a roll of more than 1000.
 In her final year she was head girl of the school.

 After finishing high school, she worked as a travel officer at the Government Tourist Bureau but resigned to marry and have children.
 The family moved to Wellington and Evans studied at Victoria University of Wellington, completing a master's degree in Māori Studies.

 Evans began working in government departments, including the Ministry of Women's Affairs, the Ministry of Justice, and the Department of the Prime Minister and Cabinet.
 Evans held governance roles in a number of organisations; she was a member of the Waitangi Tribunal, a member of Te Aka Matua Māori Advisory for Victoria University and the national advisor to St John New Zealand on Māori health.
 She also served in her iwi (tribe)'s educational organisation, Te Runanga o Ngāti Mutungā, for 20 years.

 Evans retired from the civil service in 2005.
 She continue to work, lecturing at Victoria University on policy development and its impacts on Māori society.